wp-plugins/superslider-menu/readme.txt

  - Unpackage contents to wp-content/plugins/ so that the files are in a superslider-menu directory.
  - Activate the plugin,
  - Configure plugin under > settings > SuperSlider-menu
- - Go to Design > Widgets , and drag over the superslider-menu Widget, configure widget.
+ - Go to Appearance > Widgets , and drag over the superslider-menu Widget, configure widget.
  - (optional) move plugin sub folder plugin-data to your wp-content folder, under  > settings > SuperSlider-menu > option group, File Storage - Loading Options select "Load css from plugin-data folder, see side note.
 (Recommended)".